v2sCollections/City-of-Dreams/README.md

 - Fixes Epic Fortified Ankles shows a buff in the status bar while you're hovering, and it was referencing an icon that doesn't exist so it would also show a duplicate of another recently used icon.
 Fixed to use the "generic buff icon", which actually kind of fits for the hover buff (forward arrows).
 - Fixes the armor tooltip in the Cyberware/Ripperdoc menu to be factually correct and show your actual current damage reduction from armor rather than a theoretical maximum.
 - Fixes the name of the Encrypted shards group.
+- Removes the Strength skill check from the dumpster in front of Brendan.
 </details>

 ![](https://s12.gifyu.com/images/Cyan-Rule.png)